Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 2-52.
 Two retinacula of wrist, carpal tunnel.

 The carpal bones, which are concave anteriorly, form a carpal tunnel with the flexor retinaculum.

-A tennis wristband, which enforces the flexor retinaculum, aids strong flexion of fingers even in the flexed state of wrist.
-Excessive flexions of the both fingers and wrist do not occur simultaneously due to the limited elongation of the extensor digitorum (Fig. 2-44).
+A tennis wristband, which enforces the flexor retinaculum, aids strong flexion of fingers even with the wrist flexed.
+Nevertheless, excessive flexion of both fingers and wrist do not occur simultaneously due to the limited elongation of the extensor digitorum (Fig. 2-44).

 Lots of tendons of anterior forearm muscles (e.g., flexor digitorum superficialis and profundus (Fig. 2-38)) pass the narrow carpal tunnel.
 Therefore, the tendons are surrounded by a synovial sheath, which is a balloon including lubricant, synovial fluid (Fig. 2-52).
 This is somewhat similar to the synovial membrane containing synovial fluid (Fig. 4-17).

-Similarly on the dorsum of the wrist, extensor retinaculum holds the extensor tendons that are also surrounded by a synovial sheath.
+Similarly on the dorsum of the wrist, extensor retinaculum holds the extensor tendons that are surrounded by a synovial sheath too.
 However, there is no prominent tunnel like the carpal tunnel.
 Perhaps, this is because of the fewer number of extensor muscles (Fig. 2-52).